 Backlinks are still a significant component of Google's algorithm, and we don't expect that to change.
-The more reputable links to excellent content, the higher your site ranks.
+The more reputable links you have coming back to excellent content on your site, the higher your site ranks.

-The website SEO audit should answer these questions regarding backlinks:
+A thorough website SEO audit should answer these questions regarding backlinks:

-- How many backlinks does my website have?
+How many backlinks does my website have?

 What is the quality of those backlinks?

-- Where are those backlinks coming from?
+Where are those backlinks coming from?

-- Where are my competitor's backlinks coming from?
+Where are my competitor's backlinks coming from?